tlgs/protohackers/README.md

 The server is deployed/hosted on AWS: see the [CloudFormation template](internal/deploy/cfn.yaml).

-A useful collection of tiny Bash scripts is defined in `internal/deploy/`.
+Additionally, a useful collection of tiny Bash scripts is defined in `internal/deploy`.

-These can be automatically loaded into the current shell by using [direnv](https://github.com/direnv/direnv) and a `.envrc` file like:
+I typically use [direnv](https://github.com/direnv/direnv) to set project-relevant environment variables and add helper utilities to PATH.
+My `.envrc` looks something like:

 ```bash
 export AWS_ACCESS_KEY_ID=